rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

 container_name: "influxdb"
 ```

-Influxdb is a tim series database.
-Every IoT device creates time series data, and the demand for additional analytics is fueling the growth of these devices and the data they generate.
-InfluxDB has shown its worth at some of the world's most demanding IoT customers.
+Influxdb is a time-series database.
+Every IoT device creates time-series data, and the demand for additional analytics is fueling the growth of these devices and the data they generate.
+InfluxDB has shown its worth to some of the world's most demanding IoT customers.
 The amount of data generated by IoT devices, as well as the desire to consume it, is continuously increasing.
 InfluxDB grows to collect and index huge amounts of IoT data while also offering real-time analytics and quick query response times.

 ### 3. Telegraf